Eleni Chatziliadou: Me Too

 Eleni Chatziliadou has spoken to media about having been intimidated and threatened from a man, who was not a Hellenic Karate Federation (ELOK) official member, involving behind the scenes to the Hellenic Karate Federation.
 She stressed about the revelations of Olympic sailing athlete Sofia Bekatorou, followed the took off in Greece of the Me Too movement in 2020, encouraged in her decision to talk publicly, after ten years of awaiting time, with her own case of harassment and abuse.

 Politics

-On 31 December 2022 it officially announced that Eleni Chatziliadou will be took part as municipal councilor candidate in the 2023 municipal elections with the Dimos Protypo political party of which has leader and candidate for Municipality of Katerini mayor Giannis Doumos.
+On 31 December 2022 it officially announced that Eleni Chatziliadou will be taken part as candidate for municipal councilor in the 2023 municipal elections on 8 October 2023 with the Dimos Protypo political party of which has leader and mayoral candidate for Municipality of Katerini Ioannis Ntoumos, but she was not elected.

 Personal life

 Eleni Chatziliadou married the athlete boxer Alexandros Tsanikidis in 2022.